NERC-CEH/catalogue/docs/new-catalogue.md

 See [SolrIndexGeminiDocumentGenerator](../java/src/main/java/uk/ac/ceh/gateway/catalogue/indexing/SolrIndexGeminiDocumentGenerator.java) for how this is used.

-# Step 2: Users
+## Step 2: Add Users & Groups

-you need to create some new roles for development
+You need to create some new roles for development.

-first in `DevelopmentUserStoreConfig`

-You will want to add 2 roles, an editor and a publisher
+First, in `DevelopmentUserStoreConfig` add two roles, an editor and a publisher

 at the top of this file add